mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/08/Day-140/">June 08, 2017</a></small></div>
-<p><strong>Trump doesn't plan to fire Sessions</strong>, despite his frustration with Sessions for the handling of the administration’s failed travel ban and for recusing himself from the Russia probe. (<a href="https://www.bloomberg.com/politics/articles/2017-06-08/trump-said-to-have-no-plan-to-fire-sessions-as-attorney-general">Bloomberg</a>)</p>
+<p><strong>Trump doesn't plan to fire Sessions</strong>, despite his frustration with Sessions for the handling of the administration’s failed travel ban and for recusing himself from the <a href="/trump-russia-investigation/">Russia probe</a>. (<a href="https://www.bloomberg.com/politics/articles/2017-06-08/trump-said-to-have-no-plan-to-fire-sessions-as-attorney-general">Bloomberg</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/">June 07, 2017</a></small></div>
-<p><strong>Two intelligence chiefs repeatedly refused to say whether Trump asked them to intervene in the Russia probe</strong> during their public Senate intelligence committee testimony.
+<p><strong>Two intelligence chiefs repeatedly refused to say whether Trump asked them to intervene in the <a href="/trump-russia-investigation/">Russia probe</a></strong> during their public Senate intelligence committee testimony.
 Director of National Intelligence Dan Coats and National Security Agency Director Mike Rogers declined to discuss the specifics of private conversations they had with Trump and whether they had been asked to push back against an FBI probe into collusion between the campaign and the Russian government.
 Both hinted that they would  share more information with senators privately. (<a href="http://www.cnn.com/2017/06/07/politics/russia-hearing-dan-coats/index.html">CNN</a> / <a href="https://www.washingtonpost.com/world/national-security/nsa-director-rogers-and-intelligence-director-coats-said-they-wont-discuss-specifics-of-private-conversations-with-trump/2017/06/07/e74f7fbe-4b88-11e7-a186-60c031eab644_story.html">Washington Post</a> / <a href="http://www.politico.com/story/2017/06/07/mike-rogers-dan-coats-senate-intelligence-hearing-russia-239244">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/">June 07, 2017</a></small></div>
-<p><strong>Comey's role in the Russia probe has Trump "infuriated at a deep-gut, personal level,"</strong> Newt Gingrich said.
+<p><strong>Comey's role in the <a href="/trump-russia-investigation/">Russia probe</a> has Trump "infuriated at a deep-gut, personal level,"</strong> Newt Gingrich said.
 "He's not going to let some guy like that smear him without punching him as hard as he can."
 Trump's lawyers and aides have been urging him to resist engaging on Twitter, but are bracing for a worst-case scenario tomorrow: he ignores their advice and tweets his mind anyway. (<a href="https://www.washingtonpost.com/politics/trump-furious-and-frustrated-will-join-allies-in-attacking-comey-testimony/2017/06/06/171e6d00-4acf-11e7-9669-250d0b15f83b_story.html">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/">June 07, 2017</a></small></div>
 <p><strong>Jeff Sessions offered to resign after a series of heated exchanges with Trump</strong>.
 Sessions wanted the freedom to do his job and is upset by Trump's tweets and comments about the Justice Department.
-Trump is still frustrated with Sessions' decision to recuse himself from the Russia probe, viewing the decision as a sign of weakness. (<a href="http://www.cnn.com/2017/06/06/politics/trump-and-sessions-have-had-heated-exchange/index.html">CNN</a> / <a href="https://www.wsj.com/articles/jeff-sessions-offered-to-resign-amid-tensions-with-donald-trump-1496801691">Wall Street Journal</a> / <a href="https://www.nytimes.com/2017/06/06/us/politics/jeff-sessions-donald-trump.html">New York Times</a>)</p>
+Trump is still frustrated with Sessions' decision to recuse himself from the <a href="/trump-russia-investigation/">Russia probe</a>, viewing the decision as a sign of weakness. (<a href="http://www.cnn.com/2017/06/06/politics/trump-and-sessions-have-had-heated-exchange/index.html">CNN</a> / <a href="https://www.wsj.com/articles/jeff-sessions-offered-to-resign-amid-tensions-with-donald-trump-1496801691">Wall Street Journal</a> / <a href="https://www.nytimes.com/2017/06/06/us/politics/jeff-sessions-donald-trump.html">New York Times</a>)</p>